abdrahmansoltan/Learning-Notes/Frontend/TypeScript/1-TypeScript.md

   - [`in` operator narrowing](#in-operator-narrowing)
   - [`instanceof` Narrowing](#instanceof-narrowing)

-- Better approach is to create interfaces for each type and use them in the type-guard
+- Better approach is to create interfaces for each type and use them in the type-guard by checking one of the methods above

   ```ts
   interface NumbersCollection {